 Jason is a co-founding partner of Block & Leviton and focuses his practice on investor protection and shareholder rights matters.
 He serves as Co-Chair of the Firm’s New Case Investigation and Monitoring Team and Chair of the Merger and Acquisition/Deal Litigation Team.

-Since 2011, Jason was named either a “Super Lawyer” or “Rising Star” by Massachusetts Super Lawyers, an honor given to only 3% and 5% of all lawyers, respectively.
-Jason also has a Martindale-Hubbell AV Preeminent Rating, the highest rating possible.
+Since 2011, Jason has been named either a “Super Lawyer” or “Rising Star” by Massachusetts Super Lawyers, anhonor given to only 3% and 5% of all lawyers, respectively, has an AV rating from Martindale-Hubbell, has been named a Top 100 Trial Lawyer by the National Lawyer Association, is a Lawdragon Leading Plaintiff Financial Lawyer, and has been named to the Law360 Securities Editorial Board for multiple years.

-In addition to his class action experiences, Jason has litigated other forms of complex litigation.
-For instance, he worked with a former State of New York Attorney General in the defense of an attorney accused of insider trading, which included a criminal referral to the United States Department of Justice.
-Similarly, Jason represented a former employee whistleblower before the S.E.C. where, in one instance, he successfully argued that his clients should receive the maximum whistleblower award of 30% pursuant to the Dodd-Frank Act, which equated to nearly $1 million.
-He also represented the same whistleblower in a retaliation claim against his old employer, a large, multinational financial institution.
+In addition to his class action experience, Jason has also litigated other complex actions.
+He successfully defended an attorney accused of insider trading against an SEC investigation and criminal referral to the United States Departmentof Justice.
+He has represented former employee whistleblowers before the S.E.C. and obtained the maximumwhistleblower award (30%, under the Dodd-Frank Act) for a client, which equated to nearly $1 million.
+And he alsorepresented the same whistleblower in a retaliation claim against his old employer: a large, multinational financialinstitution.
 See John Doe v.
 Oppenheimer Asset Management, Inc., et al., Case No. 1:14-cv-00779-LAP (S.D.N.Y.).
-Finally, he was also heavily involved in the representation of four detainees being held at the Guantánamo Bay Naval Station in Cuba.

 Throughout his career, Mr. Leviton has been privileged to work on behalf of some of the largest and most sophisticated institutional clients in the United States and abroad.
 A sampling of those clients include: